This chapter provides an introduction to the Oracle Fusion Middleware Disaster Recovery solution.

 The Oracle Fusion Middleware Disaster Recovery solution supports components from various Oracle product suites, including:

 Oracle WebLogic Server

-See Section 2.1, "Recommendations for Oracle WebLogic Server" for Disaster Recovery recommendations for Oracle WebLogic Server components.
+See Section 2.1 for Disaster Recovery recommendations for Oracle WebLogic Server components.

 Oracle SOA Suite components:

 Oracle BPEL Process Manager